Alfresco/docs-alfresco/transform-service/latest/index.md

 You can replace the AWS services (EKS, MQ, and EFS) with a self-managed Kubernetes cluster, ActiveMQ (configured with failover), and a shared file store, such as NFS.

-> **Note:** You'll find more detailed representations of the Alfresco Content Services deployment (including the Transform Service) in the GitHub [Docker Compose](https://github.com/Alfresco/acs-deployment/blob/master/docs/docker-compose-deployment.md#structure) and [Helm](https://github.com/Alfresco/acs-deployment/tree/master/helm/alfresco-content-services#structure){:target="_blank"} documentation.
+> **Note:** For more detailed representations of the Alfresco Content Services deployment (including the Transform Service), see the GitHub [Docker Compose](https://github.com/Alfresco/acs-deployment/blob/master/docs/docker-compose-deployment.md#structure) and [Helm](https://github.com/Alfresco/acs-deployment/tree/master/helm/alfresco-content-services#structure){:target="_blank"} documentation.

 The advantage of using Docker containers is that they provide a consistent environment for development and production.
 They allow applications to run using microservice architecture.
 This means you can upgrade an individual service with limited impact on other services.

+## Deployment overview

+Some of the Docker images that are used by the Transform Service are uploaded to a private registry, **Quay.io**.
+Enterprise customers can contact [Alfresco Support](https://support.alfresco.com/){:target="_blank"} to request Quay.io account credentials to pull the private (Enterprise-only) Docker images:

+* `alfresco/alfresco-transform-router`

+The other images are available in DockerHub:

+* `alfresco/alfresco-pdf-renderer`
+* `alfresco/alfresco-imagemagick`
+* `alfresco/alfresco-libreoffice`
+* `alfresco/alfresco-tika`
+* `alfresco/alfresco-shared-file-store`
+* `alfresco/alfresco-transform-misc`

+For information about deploying and configuring the Transform Service, see [Install Transform Service]({% link transform-service/latest/install/index.md %}).